-Amusement parks are usually places of...well...amusement.
-However, this is not the case for a mother named Lorraine and her son, Callum.
-This is due to the fact that Callum decides to randomly run into Atlantic Island Park, leaving Lorraine to search the desolate amusement park for him.
-Being a horror game, The Park is going to make you aware of the fact that Lorraine and her son aren’t the only ones lurking within the amusement park.
+Amusement parks are usually places of, well, amusement.
+However, this is not the case for Lorraine and her son, Callum.
+Callum decides to randomly run into Atlantic Island Park, leaving Lorraine to search the desolate amusement park for him.
+Of course, since “The Park” is a horror game, Lorraine and her son aren’t the only ones lurking there.

-The Park is a 1-2 hour psychological horror adventure that delivers most of its scares through a somewhat spooky atmosphere and admittedly well-placed jump-scares.
-However, The Park is not at its best when its main focus is on offering scares to those who play it.
-It IS at its best when its main focus is on delivering emotionally powerful lines of dialogue that offer insight into the lives of Lorraine and Callum.
-Although these lines of dialogue are amazingly engrossing, they lead the player to feel as if there is some kind of background context they should know already so as to fully enjoy the plot of this game.
-One thing The Park also does wrong story-wise is fail to offer an interesting side narrative.
+“The Park” is a one- to two-hour psychological horror adventure that delivers most of its scares through spooky atmosphere and well-placed jump-scares.
+However, the game’s strength is not the scares it delivers.
+Rather, “The Park” is at its best when delivering emotionally powerful dialogue that offers insight into the lives of Lorraine and Callum.
+Although the dialogue is amazingly engrossing, it leads players to feel as though they are lacking some necessary context to fully enjoy the plot.
+“The Park” also fails to offer an interesting side narrative.

-Like many modern horror games, The Park allows players to collect notes in order to offer a branching narrative from that of the main story.
-However, notes only give you information that you could easily have come to the conclusion to thanks to context given from the main story.
-Thankfully, The Park also expresses its side narrative in a way that matches its setting by allowing players to ride various attractions.
-Said attractions gave me interesting information about the plot that never felt boring because it helped make the world I was playing in feel alive (despite the aforementioned description of Atlantic Island Park being fittingly desolate).
+Like many modern horror games, “The Park” allows players to collect notes in order to offer a branching narrative from that of the main story.
+However, these notes only give you information that you could easily have concluded just from the context of the main story.
+Thankfully, “The Park” also expresses its side narrative in a way that matches its setting by allowing players to ride various attractions.
+These attractions gave me interesting information about the plot that never felt boring because it helped make the world feel alive (though fittingly desolate).

-Although the story of The Park is good, the graphics tend to be a bit lackluster.
-The Park's graphics are a mixture between being good and okay.
-The good aspect comes into play when describing the amazingly designed backdrops of The Park.
-The okay aspect comes into play when describing the stiff character models that oddly clip through objects they shouldn’t be clipping through in the first place.
-Thankfully, the sound design and soundtrack redeem the negative side of The Park's graphics by perfectly crafting a spooky atmosphere through expertly paced music and well-placed sound effects.
+Although the story is good, the graphics are a bit lackluster.
+The best aspects of the graphics are the amazingly designed backdrops.
+However, the character models are stiff and oddly clip through objects they shouldn’t.
+Thankfully, the sound design and soundtrack redeem the graphics by perfectly crafting a spooky atmosphere with expertly paced music and well-placed sound effects.